Published 2021-02-02.

 Computer Languages

 Of all computer languages, Python has arguably the most momentum at present.
-Ruby on Rails is terrific, but its market share has dropped dramatically since 2011, and without that framework the Ruby language would probably be much less important that it is.
+Ruby on Rails is terrific, but its market share has dropped dramatically since 2011, and without that framework, the Ruby language would probably be much less important than it is.
 Python has been growing in all directions for a very long time.
-Microsoft’s C# language, which requires a .NET compatible runtime, is also popular, but never had the momentum that Python has.
+Microsoft’s C# language, which requires a .NET compatible runtime, is also popular but has never had the momentum that Python has.

 The one thing about Python that I like better than all other languages is the “batteries included” feature-driven approach.
-This means that Python projects can aspire to more ambitious goals for a given amount of programmer effort, as compared to implementing with other languages.
-That was a significant factor in my decision to focus on Python-powered semi-custom shopping carts, instead of investigating shopping carts programmed with other computer languages.
-Ruby on Rails would doubtless provide an excellent foundation for shopping carts, but I think Python is a better strategic choice for me at the present time in the world of open source.
+This means that Python projects can aspire to more ambitious goals for a given amount of programmer effort as compared to projects implemented in other languages.
+That was a significant factor in my decision to focus on Python-powered semi-custom shopping carts instead of investigating shopping carts programmed with other computer languages.
+Ruby on Rails would doubtless provide an excellent foundation for shopping carts, but I think Python is a better strategic choice for me at now in the world of open source.

 This is not a decision I would have made in years past.
-Python's runtime expends a lot of electrical power to run Python programs.
+Python's runtime consumes a lot more electrical power than the runtimes of other computer languages.
+However, Python 3.11 is 25% faster than previus versions.
 As available computing power continues to grow year-on-year within devices everywhere, the “Python runtime tax” has become much easier to bear.

 Beyond Open Source

-A lot of open source software suffers from limited or no funding.
-This seriously impacts long-term viabilty.
-I am happy to consider all appropriate technology, and I am not fixated on open source options.
+Most open-source software suffers from limited funding and conflicts of interest.
+This seriously impacts long-term viability.
+I am happy to consider all appropriate technology, and I am not fixated on open-source options.
 Two major technical components need to be considered:

 Monolithic vs Serverless Architectures